 have obtained or will soon obtain a master degree* in electrical engineering, computer science, or a related field (applied math, operations research, etc.)

-*If you have a 5-year bachelor degree (as is the case, e.g., in South America) and an amazing CV, you should still apply!
+*If you have a 5-year bachelor degree (as is the case, e.g., in South America) and an amazing CV, you can still apply.
 We'll find a way to make it work.

 have reading, writing, and oral proficiency in technical English

-(Do you need to speak German?
+(Do you need to speak French?
 No, the official and working language of the group is English)

 have experience with at least one of the usual suspects: Python, MATLAB, Python, Julia, R, Python

-(I'm not a Python fanboy and you don't have to be a master programmer, but the official programming language of the group is Python)
+(I'm not a Python fanboy and you don't have to be a super programmer, but since I know Python, so should you)

 are familiar with at least one "deep learning" (autodiff) framework, e.g., PyTorch, Tensorflow, PyTorch, Jax, PyTorch